AdobeDocs/workfront.en/help/quicksilver/manage-work/issues/convert-issues/convert-issue-to-task.md

    >[!TIP]
    >
-   >If the issue is associated with an approval process or it is already associated with a resolving object, Workfront displays a warning at the top of the Convert to Project box to notify you that the approval will be removed or the resolving object will be overwritten during the conversion.
+   >If the issue is associated with an approval process or it is already associated with a resolving object, Workfront displays a warning at the top of the [!UICONTROL Convert to Project] box to notify you that the approval is removed or the resolving object is overwritten during the conversion.
 For more information, see [Overview of converting issues in Adobe Workfront](../../../manage-work/issues/convert-issues/convert-issues.md).

 1. Update the task name in the [!UICONTROL Task Name] section.
 By default, the name of the task will be the same name as that of the original issue.